 It’s simple: Choose a tool that reflects your business needs.
 It’s no surprise that people will react (and engage) with content that relates to them.
 Meaning, the right technology should spark conversation by delivering tailored, personalised content to employees.
 Using a tool to help you. target your message to the right audience makes sure that your content is being received well on the other side.

 What’s more, allow your workforce to communicate and interact with others in the same space without having to leave the page.
 People can even read on-the-go, on any device and stay updated in their own way.
 This is a simple but effective way to not only make it easier to get your messages across, but to put employee communication at the core of your employee engagement strategy in an easily-digestible format.

-By taking tips from popular social media platforms, implementing one-click communication, and using multiple touchpoints, you can achieve big success with little changes.
+By taking tips from popular social media platforms, implementing one-click communication, and using multiple touchpoints, you can achieve big success with little changes and use the best internal communications tools.
 Keep your workforce connected and diversify your message to make sure everyone is in the loop and feels included.
 By improving employee communications, you can increase employee engagement at your organisation.

 As Head of Global Engagement and Internal Communications, Catrin's main focus is to make Reward Gateway a better place to work.
 Using the Engagement Bridge™ model, she drives our mission, purpose and values while adding sparkle and creativity to our internal communications.